 In addition to following a heart-healthy diet, some types of drinks may also be helpful when it comes to lowering your blood pressure.

-According to research, several types of fruit and vegetable juices, as well as skim milk and green tea, may help to control your blood pressure, without any side effects.
+According to research, several types of fruit and vegetable juices, as well as skim milk and green tea, may help to control your blood pressure.

-If you’re concerned about your blood pressure, be sure to talk to your doctor about the best way to manage your blood pressure and heart health.
+If you’re concerned about your blood pressure, be sure to talk with a doctor about the best way to manage your blood pressure and heart health.